MV & EE

 Nick "McKenzie" van den Broeke is a mainstream Dutch singer whose career is fairly well tied to the '70s.
-Like other Dutch pop stars of the era, it seems he released few albums, information on even their titles, never mind their contents, being difficult to trace.
+Like other Dutch pop stars of the era, he was chiefly a singles artist, releasing few albums, information on even their titles, never mind their contents, being difficult to trace.
 What I can tell you, though, is that Peaches On A Tree was his first single of 1974, a jaunty, Eurovision-style, vaguely oompah-like number with few redeeming features, its flip, What Can I Do, faring no better.

 An unknown keyboard player adds pseudo-orchestral Mellotron strings to the 'A', merely giving the impression that the whole thing was done on a rather tight budget, rather than that anyone actually liked the sound.
 You can probably find a download of this if you're really bothered, but I can't say I am.